 In 2020, the adoption of AB 2345 increased the allowed density bonus from 35 percent to 50 percent for qualifying development projects and altered a variety of minor density bonus requirements.
-Program 2.A - Density Bonus directs the County to amend the Zoning Ordinance to update its density bonus provisions to be in compliance with State law.
+Program 2.A - Density Bonus directs the County to amend the Zoning Ordinance to update its density bonus provisions to comply with State law.